-Liposuction is a body contouring procedure, which removes fatty deposits that are not amendable to improvement through exercise and diet alone.
+Liposuction is a body contouring procedure which removes fatty deposits that are not amendable to improvement through exercise and diet alone.
 It is not a method of weight loss, but more a way to improve the silhouette and the way clothes fit.
-Most commonly the areas treated include the abdomen, thighs, upper arms, flanks, hips, back, buttocks, knees, and under the chin.
+Most commonly the areas treated include the thighs, upper arms, flanks, hips, back, buttocks, knees and under the chin, and in some cases the abdomen.

 The surgery usually takes up to two to three hours (depending on the areas to be suctioned) and involves general anesthesia.
 Before performing the surgery, Dr. Pautler will outline the areas to be treated while you are standing.
-You will also be prepped with the antiseptic solution in a standing position to maintain as much sterility as possible.
-The suctioning of the fat is done with long blunt tipped instruments, but first a solution of salt water, adrenaline, and anesthetic is injected into the fat.
+The suctioning of the fat is done with long blunt tipped instruments but first a solution of salt water, adrenaline, and anesthetic is injected into the fat.
 After a few minutes, Dr. Pautler will aspirate the fat with some of the injected fluid.
-The adrenaline minimizes the bleeding and the anesthetic decreases the discomfort associated with the procedure.
-The incisions involved are small, less that 1 centimeter.
-These are then closed with one or two sutures, which are removed about two weeks later.
+The adrenaline minimizes the bleeding, and the anesthetic decreases the discomfort associated with the procedure.
+The incisions involved are small, less than 1 cm.
+These are then closed with one or two sutures which are removed about two weeks later.